 So, you’ve decided to pursue a career in medicine or dentistry in Australia or New Zealand and now you’ve stumbled across this mysterious acronym: UCAT.

 Hey there!
 I’m Jayatee, a final-year Monash medical student who was once exactly where you are now, nervously Googling “how to prepare for the UCAT” and wondering if I’d ever figure it all out.
 For many students, the UCAT (University Clinical Aptitude Test) feels like a huge, confusing hurdle.
 But don’t worry, you’re not alone.
-This guide is here to walk you through everything you need to know about the UCAT: what it is, what’s in it, how to prepare, and our top tips to help you succeed.
+This guide is here to walk you through everything you need to know about the UCAT: what it is, what’s in it, how to prepare, and my top tips to help you succeed.

 Whether you’re just starting out or feeling overwhelmed by conflicting advice online, this guide will simplify it all.
 Let’s dive in!